vuejs-translations/docs-de/src/api/ssr.md

   })()
   ```

-  ### SSR Context
+  ### SSR Context {#ssr-context}

-  You can pass an optional context object, which can be used to record additional data during the render, for example [accessing content of Teleports](/guide/scaling-up/ssr.html#teleports):
+  You can pass an optional context object, which can be used to record additional data during the render, for example [accessing content of Teleports](/guide/scaling-up/ssr#teleports):

   ```js
   const ctx = {}